 The department gives awards to students studying Greek and Latin.

-Examine Catullus’ poetic technique, as well as his place in the literary history of Rome, by reading Catullus extensively in Latin, together with other lyric poets of Greece and Rome in English.
+This course will examine Catullus’s poetic technique, as well as his place in the literary history of Rome, with extensive reading in Latin.